 DISRUPTING TERROR PLOTS

-Since Australia’s terror threat level has been Probable from September 2014, Australia’s law enforcement agencies have disrupted 13 major terrorist attack plots in Australia (as at November 2017).
-These include: a plot to cause mass casualties by exploding devices near Melbourne’s Federation Square; a plot to detonate bombs at a Mother’s Day running event; and a plot to stab and shoot police and members of the public at ANZAC Day ceremonies.
+These include: a plot to attack an A380 aircraft departing Sydney; a plot to cause mass casualties by exploding devices near Melbourne’s Federation Square; a plot to detonate bombs at a Mother’s Day running event; and a plot to stab and shoot police and members of the public at ANZAC Day ceremonies.

 BOOSTING OUR SECURITY AGENCIES

-To keep our country safe and secure, the Government has increased funding of our law enforcement, intelligence and security agencies by $1.5 Billion .
+To keep our country safe and secure, the Government has increased funding of our law enforcement, intelligence and security agencies by $2.2 billion since August 2014.

-This year, the Government provided the AFP with an additional $321.4 million in increased funding (over four years) – the largest funding boost in a decade.
+Last year, the Government provided the AFP with an additional $321.4 million in increased funding (over four years).
+This is the largest funding boost in a decade.

 This will fund 100 more intelligence experts, over 100 more tactical response and covert surveillance operators, and almost 100 forensic specialists to help fight against crime and terrorism.